 What is Venus and where can it be found in the sky?

-How can you find Venus through a telescope?
+How To See Venus through a Telescope

 What magnification do you need to see Venus?